manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 public data.

-Each dataset must have a clearly stated data licence that permits reuse and redistribution.
+Each dataset must have a clearly stated data licence that permits reuse and redistribution in derivative form.
 The preferred licence is [Creative Commons Attribution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 The licence should be included in the dataset’s metadata and clearly visible at the point of access.
-This aligns with the [New Zealand Government's NZGOAL framework](New Zealand Government NZGOAL), which encourages open release of public data to maximise value and reuse.
+This aligns with the [New Zealand Government NZGOAL framework](https://www.data.govt.nz/toolkit/policies/nzgoal), which encourages open release of public data to maximise value and reuse.

 <br>